-In 24 hrs, Walmart Transportation System delivers 221,069 loads on time with 99.7% safe miles.
+In 24 hrs, Walmart Transportation System delivers 221,069 truckloads with 99.7% safe miles.

 Walmart has 158 distribution centers include both GDCs (Grocery Distribution Centers) and RDCs (Regional Distribution Centers)